-Refer to note 4 and 13a above for more information.
+Refer to note 4 and 13a in the Council's accounts for more information.

 Actuarial valuation of pension assets and liabilities

 The total comprehensive income for the year contains accounting adjustments recognising the net liability from defined pensions plans.
 Pension assets and liabilities and associated costs are included in